 Battered and Brain Injured: Identifying and Supporting Brain Injured Women Survivors of Intimate Partner Violence

 Every year thousands of Canadian women experience intimate partner violence (IPV) potentially causing permanent traumatic brain injuries (TBI), a connection left largely unexplored.
-This pilot project explores the extent of TBI-specific knowledge in the Toronto IPV survivor support community, and begins to bridge the divide between research and practice by developing a knowledge-to-practice network specific to this vulnerable population.
+This pilot project explored the extent of TBI-specific knowledge in the Toronto IPV survivor support community, and began to bridge the divide between research and practice by developing a knowledge-to-practice network specific to this vulnerable population.
 The study was carried out in collaboration with our community partners, the Women’s Centre for Social Justice (aka WomenatthecentrE).